• Skip to primary navigation

 Because of this allocation, your only responsibility is to fund your account – there is no need to concern yourself with investment selection, or with re-balancing your investments.

-Betterment investments actually has no minimum initial account deposit requirement.
-And just case you missed that…
+Betterment investments actually have no minimum initial account deposit requirement.
+And just in case you missed that…

 If you’re not ready to invest, they also offer a “No-fee” checking account that pays a competitive variable rate greater than what your bank is paying (currently 0.35%)